-Intensive Outpatient Treatment for Adults with Substance Use and Co-Occurring Disorders
+Intensive Outpatient Treatment for Adults with Substance Use & Co-Occurring Disorders

 True North’s Adult IOP is led by its founder Kansas Cafferty, LMFT, CATC, NCAAC, MCA.
 Kansas brings over 18 years of direct experience in providing addiction treatment services at some of the finest programs in the country.
 Kansas, a renowned expert in the field of substance abuse treatment is also a Commissioner to the National Certification Commission of Addiction Professionals for NAADAC.
 He has been published in Counselor Magazine and Addiction Professional Magazine; the two most read publications in the addiction treatment industry.
 His feature articles in both have been related to alcohol and drug treatment.
 Kansas’ expertise in this field is fueled by his inherent passion for treatment as well as his own long-term recovery from addiction.